Distractor-free Generalizable 3D Gaussian Splatting: Abstract

 \section{Abstract}

 We present DGGS, a novel framework that addresses the previously unexplored challenge: \textbf{Distractor-free Generalizable 3D Gaussian Splatting} (3DGS).
-It mitigates 3D inconsistency and training instability caused by distractor data in the cross-scenes generalizable train setting while enabling feedforward inference for 3DGS and distractor masks from references in the unseen scenes.
-To achieve these objectives, DGGS proposes a scene-agnostic reference-based mask prediction and refinement module during the training phase, effectively eliminating the impact of distractor on training stability.
-Moreover, we combat distractor-induced artifacts and holes at inference time through a novel two-stage inference framework for references scoring and re-selection, complemented by a distractor pruning mechanism that further removes residual distractor 3DGS-primitive influences.
-Extensive feedforward experiments on the real and our synthetic data show DGGS's reconstruction capability when dealing with novel distractor scenes.
-Moreover, our generalizable mask prediction even achieves an accuracy superior to existing scene-specific training methods.
-Codes and models will be made publicly available.
+Previous generalizable 3DGS works are often limited to static scenes, struggling to mitigate distractor impacts in training and inference phases, which leads to training instability and inference artifacts.
+To address this new challenge, we propose a distractor-free generalizable training paradigm and corresponding inference framework, which can be directly integrated into existing Generalizable 3DGS frameworks.
+Specifically, in our training paradigm, DGGS proposes a feed-forward mask prediction and refinement module based on the 3D consistency of references and semantic prior, effectively eliminating the impact of distractor on training loss.
+Based on these masks, we combat distractor-induced artifacts and holes at inference time through a novel two-stage inference framework for reference scoring and re-selection, complemented by a distractor pruning mechanism that further removes residual distractor 3DGS-primitive influences.
+Extensive feed-forward experiments on the real and our synthetic data show DGGS's reconstruction capability when dealing with novel distractor scenes.
+Moreover, our feed-forward mask prediction even achieves an accuracy superior to scene-specific Distractor-free methods.